jobrouter/typo3-process/Documentation/form-finisher.rst

 .. note::

-   The finisher can only be used in the form definition directly, not in the :guilabel:`Form` module.
+   The finisher can only be used in the yaml form definition, not in the :guilabel:`Form` GUI module.

 Start one instance